 Outcomes are holistic, incorporating a range of learning inclusive of disciplinary, higher-order, and transferable skills that specify what students demonstrate through the totality of their learning experiences at Pratt.

-The New Jersey Institute of Technology's Office of Institutional Effectiveness developed these resources.
+The New Jersey Institute of Technology:

-The University of West Florida developed the following resource:
+The University of West Florida: